-Classes in the arts and physical education drive our little ones, with the balls of energy they are, to thrive and learn teamwork, collaboration, and creativity.
-Although the province knows the importance of these programs—mandating that elementary students must have access to the arts and physical education classes—it doesn’t provide the funding teachers need to provide these classes..
-We need specialist teachers who are ready to share their love for music, physical education, visual and performing arts, and design and technology to guide our kids to follow their passions and choose careers that ensure Ontario is at the forefront of new technological and creative trends.
+Classes in the arts and physical education drive our little ones to thrive and learn teamwork, collaboration, and creativity.
+Although the province knows the importance of these programs—mandating that elementary students must have access to the arts and physical education classes—it does not allocate the funding teachers need to provide these classes.
+We need specialist teachers who share their love for music, physical education, visual and performing arts, and design and technology to guide our kids to follow their passions and choose careers that ensure Ontario is at the forefront of new technological and creative trends.

-Elementary students would have a more enriched educational program and be less likely to get frustrated or act out with violent behaviour if they had more opportunities to learn through the arts and outdoor experiential learning, as well as be supported by teacher-librarians and teachers who are specialists in the arts, health and physical education, and guidance.
+Elementary students would have a more enriched educational program and experience less frustration or violent behaviour if they had more opportunities to learn through the arts and outdoor experiential learning, supported by teacher-librarians and teachers who are specialists in the arts, health and physical education, and guidance.
 However, the government does not provide sufficient funding for teacher-librarians or specialist teachers.

-Research confirms that the knowledge and expertise of teacher-librarians and specialist teachers make an important contribution to the quality of elementary education, both in terms of academic success and students’ broader emotional, physical, cognitive, personal and social development.
+Research confirms that the knowledge and expertise of teacher-librarians and specialist teachers make an important contribution to the quality of elementary education.
+This is true of both academic success and students’ broader emotional, physical, cognitive, personal and social development.
 An extensive literature review concluded that, “Overall, the literature surrounding specialist teachers in a range of content areas appears to support the claim that specialist teachers can positively impact student achievement and contribute to student success at the elementary level.”

 The number of specialist teachers at the elementary level has dropped significantly since 1998 when the current funding model was introduced.
 A decade ago, ETFO negotiated additional funding for specialist teachers that contributed to a modest increase in their numbers.
-The Ontario education grants still leave elementary students significantly shortchanged in terms of their access to quality programs in the arts and health and physical education, and support from teacher-librarians.
-The shortfall is greater in smaller and more remote schools that have less access to specialist teachers and programs because the funding is based on per pupil grants rather than grants per school.
-The ETFO poll indicates that 89 per cent of Ontarians agree that all students should have access to art, physical education and library services.
+The Ontario education grants still leave elementary students significantly shortchanged for access to quality programs in the arts, health, and physical education, as well as support from teacher-librarians.
+The shortfall is greater in smaller and more remote schools that have less access to specialist teachers and programs because the funding is based on per-pupil grants rather than grants per school.
+The ETFO poll indicates that 89 per cent of Ontarians agree that all students should have access to art, physical education, and library services.

 In the context of the Ministry’s focus on student well-being, including addressing mental health issues, the lack of guidance counsellors in elementary schools is a barrier to meeting the needs of students.
-According to a recent report by the public advocacy organization, People for Education, 83 per cent of all elementary schools report having no full- or part-time guidance counsellors and only two per cent report having a full-time guidance counsellor.
-In the context of increased concerns related to classroom violence, it is shortsighted for the government not to ensure greater student access to guidance counsellors in elementary schools.
+According to a recent report by the public advocacy organization People for Education, 83 per cent of all elementary schools report having no full- or part-time guidance counsellors.
+Only two per cent report having a full-time guidance counsellor.
+In the context of increased concerns related to classroom violence, it is short-sighted for the government not to ensure greater student access to guidance counsellors in elementary schools.